Members visit free all year! Purchase and visit today.

 Avoid the line!
 Print your tickets at home.

-Spark: Female, born at Knoxville Zoological Gardens in Tennessee.
+Spark: Female, born on June 14,2010 at Knoxville Zoological Gardens in Tennessee.
 She arrived in Philadelphia on December 5, 2013.

 Mei Lin: Female, born on June 26, 2002 at the Red River Zoo in Fargo, North Dakota.
-She arrived at the Philadelphia Zoo on July 26, 2011 from the Prospect Park Zoo in Brooklyn, NYC.
+She arrived at the Philadelphia Zoo on July 26, 2011, from the Prospect Park Zoo in Brooklyn, NY.

 Mei Lin and JJ are a little stockier and darker in color than Basil and Spark because they are different subspecies.
 Basil and Spark are Ailurus fulgens fulgens, while Mei Lin and JJ are Ailurus fulgens refulgens (styani).